SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSContactEntity/GetExtraFields.md

 so.topic: reference
 ---

-Get the extra fields on ContactEntity as a map.
+Get the extra fields on NSContactEntity as a map.

 **Returns:** Map containing extra field values by field name.